NBC's Peacock streaming service: Everything to know

 How much will Peacock cost?

-Peacock has three tiers: one that is free, one that is $5 a month and one that is $10 a month.
+Peacock has three tiers: one that's free, one that's $5 a month and one that's $10 a month.

 The free tier limits how much you can watch.
-For example, instead of all of Peacock originals, you get only select episodes of them as a free viewer.
+For example, instead of getting all the Peacock originals, as a free viewer you get only select episodes.

 Now, if you're a Comcast or Cox customer, you can get Peacock Premium at a $5 discount.
 You watch with an ad-supported Premium membership free, or pay $5 for the ad-free version.
 NBC said it's working on more partnerships to offer this discount to a wider array of consumers.